Wonderland (musical): Tuacahn (2022)

 Gabriel Barre and Jennifer Paulson-Lee.
+This version of the show was announced to be available for licensing on November 20, 2025.

 Youth Premiere (2022)

 The musical received its Youth Premiere by Young Artists of America at the Music Center at Strathmore in North Bethesda, MD in December 2022, featuring over 160 performers with new symphonic orchestrations by Kim Scharnberg.

 Plot

 The story, in the Broadway production, was as follows: